nikitavoloboev/alfred-my-mind/readme.md

 <h1 align="center"> Contribute 💛</h1>

 This workflow heavily leverages curated lists from Learn Anything that can be found [here](https://github.com/learn-anything).
 You can contribute directly to those lists so everyone benefits.

-Do note, that this workflow exists for my personal use and to extend my idea of [knowledge bootstrapping](https://medium.com/@NikitaVoloboev/knowledge-bootstrapping-36c97e0dee19#.udmp9eotg) and tapping into a person's expertise in the most transparent way possible.

 If you wish to extend this workflow to a launcher you use.
 Feel free to do so.
 You will probably need to write a parser from the JSON here to the format your launcher supports.